visgl/deck.gl/bindings/python/pydeck/docs/layer.rst

 :class:`pydeck.bindings.layer.Layer` represents a kind of data visualization, like a scatterplot or a hexbin chart.
 The full `deck.gl layer catalog <https://github.com/uber/deck.gl/tree/master/docs/layers#deckgl-layer-catalog-overview>`__ is accessible via pydeck.
-The page will provide more examples of how to utilize the deck.gl catalog in Python via pydeck.
+This page will provide more examples of how to utilize the deck.gl catalog in Python via pydeck.

 .. warning:: Currently, in its beta version **pydeck will NOT raise an error on
              incorrect or omitted layer arguments**.
 If nothing renders in